chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 ### Changes

-In Git, you work with changes by *committing* them.
-This took me a fair bit to wrap my head around, but in Jujutsu, “commit” is actually basically just an alias for two other operations: `jj describe` and `jj new`, in that order. `jj describe` lets you provide a descriptive message for any change. `jj new` starts a new change.
+In Git, as in Subversion and Mercurial and others before, you work with changes by *committing* them.
+In Jujutsu, there is no first-class notion of “committing” code.[^legacy-commit] This took me a fair bit to wrap my head around!
+Instead, the operations involved with “committing” in Git and other such systems is split into two discrete operations in Jujutsu:  `describe` and `new`. `jj describe` lets you provide a descriptive message for any change. `jj new` starts a new change.
 You can think of `jj commit --message "something I did"` as being equivalent to `jj describe --message "some I did" && jj new`.
-This falls out of the fact that `jj describe` and `jj new` are orthogonal operations which are much more capable than `git commit`:
+This falls out of the fact that `jj describe` and `jj new` are orthogonal, and much more capable than `git commit`.

-`jj describe` works on *any* commit.
+The `describe` command works on *any* commit.
 It just defaults to the commit that is the current working copy.
 But if you want to rewrite a message earlier in your commit history, that is not a special operation like it is in Git, where you have to run an interactive rebase to do it.
 You just do `jj describe --revision <ID> --message "new and improved message"`.
 That's it.
 (How you choose to integrate that into your history is a matter for you and your team to decide; and we are going to want new tooling which actually understands Jujutsu.
 This will be a recurring theme in this section!)

-`jj new` is the core of creating any new change, and it does not require there to be only a single parent.
+The `new` command is the core of creating any new change, and it does not require there to be only a single parent.
 You can create a new change with as many parents as is appropriate!
 Is a given change logically the child of four other changes, with identifiers `a`, `b`, `c`, and `d`? `jj new a b c d`.
 That's it.
 One neat consequence that falls out of this: `jj merge` is just `jj new` with the requirement that it have at least two parents.
 Another is that while Jujutsu *has* a `checkout` command, it is just an alias for `new`.

 ==TODO: replace this with a better recording.
 I’m leaving it here for my own reference for what to do better next time, as well as the config options I want!==